DataJohann/cryptocurrencies/README.md

 The app expects a local database set up with 2 tables: cleaned_2018_stats and cleaned_2021_stats.
 There are csv files to start your database.
-Run the following queries in psql command shell

 ## 1. Intalling postgres (skip this step if you already have postgres in your machine)

-### 1. Visit:
+### A. Visit:
     https://www.enterprisedb.com/downloads/postgres-postgresql-downloads

 #### and download the postgres version that matches your system (windows or mac)

-### 2. Once file is dowloaded, click and execute it.
+### B. Once file is dowloaded, click and execute it.
 For windows, the file will end in .exe and for Mac in .app

-### 3. Go through the Setup Wizard and install PostgreSQL.
+### C. Go through the Setup Wizard and install PostgreSQL.
 Keep the default location as: /Library/PostgreSQL/12.

 # IMPORTANT: WRITE DOWN THE PASSWORD FOR POSTGRES USER WHEN PROMPTED.
 YOU WILL NEED IT LATER TO ACCESS PSQL